Home

 Grow in Kent / Eurostar to Kent

-I was pleased to take part in the “Grow in Kent” event at Ashford and Ebbsfleet International Stations.
-The event underlined the importance of reconnecting Kent to international rail travel to boost our economy, support local businesses, and strengthen Kent’s role as a gateway to Europe.
+I recently took part in the “Grow in Kent” event held at Ashford and Ebbsfleet International Stations, led by KCC Leader Linden Kemkaran.
+The event focused on reconnecting Kent to international rail travel, a vital step in boosting our economy, supporting local businesses, and reinforcing Kent’s role as a gateway to Europe.

 Local Government Reorganisation & Devolution (LGR&D)

-Parish / Town Council Meetings – October 2025
+Parish / Town Council Meetings - November 2025

-- 7th October – Biddenden Parish Council
+- 3 November – Newenden Parish Council

-- 13th October – Tenterden Town Council
+- 10 November – Tenterden Town Council

-- 14th October – Wittersham Parish Council
+- 11 November – Wittersham Parish Council

 Contact Details